 How biochar can stop nutrients leaching from your soil

-9 January 2013: Comment from Simon Manley, CEO of Carbon Gold, following claims by Professor Mike Gooding, head of agricultural policy and development at Reading University, that high rainfall could cause loss of nutrients in soil leading to less healthier vegetables:
+Biochar can be used to stop nutrients leaching from your soil, as discuused by Simon Manley, CEO of Carbon Gold, in 2013 following claims by Professor Mike Gooding, head of agricultural policy and development at Reading University, that high rainfall could cause loss of nutrients in soil leading to less healthier vegetables:

 “There is a natural alternative to adding synthetic fertiliser and nutrients in response to nutrient leaching caused by high rainfall – biochar not only stops nutrients leaching out from the soil in the first place, it also enhances nutrient availability to plants and helps with drainage.